Linden Lab announces Project Zero to end

 • No SLS Main channel deployments for the week, but the channel was restarted.

-• The WebRTC deployment will be expanded to all RC regions on Wednesday, April 1st, 2026.
+• The WebRTC deployment will be expanded to Magnum, finally completing its deployment across all RC channels.

 In Brief